-Cindy was originally from Waterloo NY and moved to the Penn Yan area in 1984.
+Cindy was originally from Waterloo, NY, and moved to the Penn Yan area in 1984.
 She has had a number of beloved family members affected by cancer including both parents.
 Her strong passion for helping others is the main force behind her decision to make the health profession her life.
-She had been involved with other cancer fund raising avenues in prior years as well.
-Making Cindy a perfect fit for the Hope Walk of Yates County.
+She had been involved with other cancer fund raising avenues in prior years as well, making Cindy a perfect fit for the Hope Walk of Yates County.
 Cindy is married to Kevin (who also volunteers with the Hope Walk) and has one son Sean who has also been active with other cancer related fund raising.

-Alicia was born and raised in Penn Yan New York.
-Like many residence in our community her family has been affected by cancer.
+Alicia was born and raised in Penn Yan, NY.
+Like many residents in our community her family has been affected by cancer.
 When she was a teenager her father was diagnosed with Nasopharyngeal Carcinoma.
 It was a long hard battle that unfortunately the family did not win.
 Alicia’s family could not have made it without the constant support of their family, friends and the community.
 She became involved with the Hope Walk of Yates County because she wanted to help support those within our community affected by this terrible disease.
 Alicia walks and fights in the memory of her father and is hopeful that this community can make a difference in the lives of those affected by cancer.